Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 And this guy was like, well, maybe they agree.

-And then he went on this whole rant about how European countries are superior and that there are real points to be made in white supremacy and he was also dressed exactly like Nick Fuentes like he was like Timu Nick Fuentes like he was very clearly aligned with some white supremacist beliefs I don't know if he personally identifies as a griper but I'm pretty sure Jubilee ended up cutting that part out of the video interesting yeah and
+Like he was very clearly aligned with some white supremacist beliefs.
+I don't know if he personally identifies as a griper, but I'm pretty sure Jubilee ended up cutting that part out of the video.

 So you might as well include the part about the fact that he's a fucking white supremacist.
+Yeah, I thought it was interesting.

 They've really become a go-to across the board.
 You guys know how I love linen and how I've talked about it on previous episodes.

-I picked up some linen pants and they feel incredible.
+I picked up some linen pants and they feel incredible. incredible.

 The quality is definitely noticeable compared to other brands.
 Layer up this fall with pieces that feel as good as they look.

-Go to quince.com/slash dsh for free shipping on your order and 365-day returns.
+Go to quince.com slash DSH for free shipping on your order and 365-day returns.
 They're also available in Canada too.

 Do you see the white supremacy stuff taking over social media?
 Like, is that something you're worried about at all?
 I mean, on Twitter, yes.
 In other spaces,